 After a long, cold winter, we are delighted to be embarking on habitat restoration at the former ExxonMobil property this spring.
 Drive by 95 Shore Road in Cold Spring Harbor and you will see activity and some changes afoot.
 We have selected Scenic Designs, Inc. (from a number of proposals from very talented applicants) as our contractor to launch grassland and wet meadow enhancements in accordance with our habitat restoration plan.
-As you may have noticed if you visited or drove by the property in summer or fall of 2013, many of the grasses seeded by ExxonMobil prior to transfer of the property were thriving last year.
+As you may have noticed if you visited or drove by the property in summer or fall of 2013, many of the grasses seeded by ExxonMobil prior to the transfer of the property were thriving last year.
 The seeding and planting being conducted this spring will complement and enhance those efforts.

 site, and East Woods School eighth graders.